 A 1986 graduate of the University of Iowa and a native of Wilmette, Ill. (north of Chicago), Glass spent three summers working in the Chicago White Sox public/media relations department while in college.
 At Iowa, he served as a writer for The Daily Iowan, covering football, basketball, baseball, golf and wrestling.

 In the community, Glass has been involved with Teach-In, a community-based program where professionals share their experiences at area schools, and has served as a youth basketball and baseball coach.
-He is also a certified High School baseball and Little League umpire.
-Glass formerly served as a Heart of Florida United Way board member, and is currently on the advisory committee for the Orlando Magic Youth Fund, as well as a City Year board member.
+He is also a certified High School, Little League and Babe Ruth baseball umpire and has worked games in the Florida Collegiate Summer League, as well as three Atlanta Braves minor league extended spring training games.
+Glass formerly served as a Heart of Florida United Way board member, and is currently on the advisory committee for the Orlando Magic Youth Foundation, as well as a City Year board member.

 Audra Hollifield, Chief People Officer

-Audra Hollifield, SPHR is entering her 18th season with the Orlando Magic and was promoted to chief people officer in June 2015.
-She oversees human resources, administrative services and special events for the “team behind the team.”
+Audra Hollifield, SPHR is entering her 20th season with the Orlando Magic and was promoted to chief people officer in June 2015.
+She oversees human resources, office services, and special events for the “team behind the team.”